The benefits of cities for higher NDC ambition and post-COVID recovery

-On November 17, GIZ, UN Habitat and NDC Partnership hosted a joint webinar titled “Benefits of Cities for higher ambition NDCs and post-COVID recovery”.
+On November 17, GIZ, UN Habitat and NDC Partnership hosted a joint event titled “Benefits of Cities for higher ambition NDCs and post-COVID recovery”.
 Cities and their inhabitants are responsible for around 70% of energy-related greenhouse gas emissions, but the concentration of population and infrastructure also bear huge potentials for emissions reductions and climate change adaptation measures.

 UN Habitat and GIZ via the Partnership for Collaborative Climate Action have recently published a Guide and Discussion Paper respectively as a resource for decision-makers to improve low-carbon and resilient urban development.
 The publications were presented by both organisations picking up on the topic of recovery from COVID-19.